oogles/jog/docs/topics/class_tasks.rst

     The attribute itself is a *dictionary-like* collection of the settings listed in the config file, but it is **not** a true dictionary.
 See an explanation of the differences in the :ref:`config file documentation <config_task_settings>`.

-Re-working the above example so that the use of `coverage.py <https://coverage.readthedocs.io/>`_ is based on a project-level setting might look like:
+Re-working the above example of the ``test`` task so that the use of `coverage.py <https://coverage.readthedocs.io/>`_ is based on a project-level setting might look like:

 .. code-block:: ini